haribharadwaj/syllabi/BME511_FinalProjectProposalGuidelines.md

 ## 1) What is the scientific question/biomedical/clinical application you will address and why is it important?

+### Example response:
-	Example response: "When physical symptoms of a brain tumor present to the clinic, imaging with MRI can provide confirmatory diagnostics and if necessary, help with surgical planning.
+When physical symptoms of a brain tumor present to the clinic, imaging with MRI can provide confirmatory diagnostics and if necessary, help with surgical planning.
 However, often there is a significant window between MRI data acquisition and follow-up care owing to high demands to expert radiologists’ time.
 We aim to develop a system to automatically segment out brain tumors from MRI images.
 This can reduce the window between MRI acquisition and clinical follow-up by priming/assisting radiologists with a pre-labeled set of suspected tumor regions.
-Furthermore, in the long run, such automated and semi-automated procedures can also reduce human errors and even aid in image-guided surgery.""
+Furthermore, in the long run, such automated and semi-automated procedures can also reduce human errors and even aid in image-guided surgery.

 ## 2) What data you will use and where it will come from?
 Briefly describe the dataset.